Cobb County weather forecast for Thursday August 25

 Friday

-Showers and thunderstorms likely, mainly after 2 p.m.
-Partly sunny, with a high near 85.
-Calm wind becoming southwest around 5 mph.
-Chance of precipitation is 60 percent.
+A chance of showers, with thunderstorms also possible after 8 a.m.
+Mostly cloudy, with a high near 84.
+Calm wind becoming southeast around 5 mph in the afternoon.
+Chance of precipitation is 50 percent.

 Friday Night

-Showers and thunderstorms likely, mainly before 8 p.m.
-Partly cloudy, with a low around 69.
-Chance of precipitation is 60 percent.
+A 30 percent chance of showers and thunderstorms, mainly before 8 p.m.
+Mostly cloudy, with a low around 69.
+Calm wind.

 Saturday

-A slight chance of showers between 8 a.m and 2 p.m, then a chance of showers and thunderstorms after 2 p.m.
-Mostly sunny, with a high near 88.
-Chance of precipitation is 40 percent.
+A 40 percent chance of showers and thunderstorms, mainly after 2 p.m.
+Partly sunny, with a high near 87.
+Calm wind becoming east around 5 mph in the afternoon.

 Saturday Night